 If using high availability (HA), specify up to four Provisioning Servers for the same Host name on your DNS server.

 Use the static IP address of the Provisioning Server from which to boot.
 If you select this option, click Add to enter the following Provisioning Server information:

 - Port (default is 6910)

-If using HA, enter up to four Provisioning Servers.
+If using HA, enter up to four Citrix Provisioning servers.
 If you are not using HA, enter only one.
 Use the Move Up and Move Down buttons to sort the Provisioning Servers boot order.
-The first Provisioning Server listed will be the server that the target device attempts to boot from.
+The first provisioning server listed is the server that the target device attempts to boot from.

 - Click Next.
 The Set Options dialog appears.

 - Configure the following local boot options, then click Next:

 - Verbose Mode.
 Enable/disables the displaying of extensive boot and diagnostic information.
 Verbose mode can be helpful when debugging issues.